 When the attorney contacts the police and writes the above mentioned letter, if a summons is sent out, it will be sent it to the attorney, who will appear at the first court date, plead not guilty on his client’s behalf, set a preliminary hearing date or a trial date and get a copy of the discovery; police report’s witness statements, blood analysis, etc. The attorney will then go over this information with the client and figure out which way to proceed from there.

-If there is an arrest warrant and the attorney discovers it, he files a motion to quash the warrant and bring their client into court, the attorney may present the letter and say “My client knows he might be charged with the crime and he is not going to go anywhere.
+If there is an arrest warrant and the attorney discovers it, he files a motion to quash the warrant and bring their client into court.
+The attorney may present the letter and say “My client knows he might be charged with the crime and he is not going to go anywhere.
 He is not a flight risk and is not a danger to the community.
 I have been retained for all stages in the proceeding.”
-More often than not, the judge will quash the warrant and grant what’s called a O.R release, (release on your own recognizance), which means you don’t need to post bail.
+More often than not, the judge will quash the warrant and grant what’s called an O.R release (release on your own recognizance), which means you don’t need to post bail.

-However, because there was a warrant, the client has to do what’s called a “Walk Through”.
-They will have to appear at the Clark County Detention Center to present themselves in order to be processed and then they will be released.
+However, because there was a warrant, the client has to do what’s called a “walk through.”
+This means that they will have to appear at the Clark County Detention Center to present themselves in order to be processed and then they will be released.
 It sounds like a pretty simple process.
 However, as the jail can be backed up, the process could take up to 12 hours.

 In the event there is an arrest warrant and the client is out of state, depending on the circumstances, the attorney may be able to get the warrant quashed without the client’s presence.
 The client doesn’t need to return unless they proceed to trial.
 Often a written entry of plea will be accepted by the court in misdemeanor cases so that the client does not need to return at all.